jamesadhitthana/UPH_SentimentForecast/README.md

 ### Running the application

-Make sure you have all the prerequisites installed and is connected to the internet.
+Make sure you have all the prerequisites installed and you are connected to the internet.
 Then copy the following into R console to run the app:

 ```